 Rhode Island is a nationally recognized leader in energy efficiency and was ranked the seventh most energy-efficient state in the country in 2022.
-The state's commitment to energy efficiency not only saves customers money but drives significant economic activity and job growth - in 2021, the latest year that data is available, roughly 700 Rhode Island-based businesses were involved in Rhode Island's energy efficiency programs.
-Throughout 2022, OER continued efforts to advance the state's leadership in energy efficiency by promoting access to energy efficiency in underserved sectors and communities, collaborating on leading-edge program evaluations, and supporting efforts to decarbonize the heating sector.
+The state's commitment to energy efficiency not only saves customers money but drives significant economic activity and job growth - in 2023626 businesses and organizations were involved in Rhode Island's energy efficiency programs.
+Throughout 2023, OER continued efforts to advance the state's leadership in energy efficiency by promoting access to energy efficiency in underserved sectors and communities, collaborating on leading-edge program evaluations, and supporting efforts to decarbonize the heating sector.